Dr. 90210: Dr. 90210 (2004–2008)

-The show package was designed and created by E!
-On Air Design Art Director, Phil Han with Executive Producer Dione Li and SVP, Creative Director, Ann Epstein-Cohen.
-Show Package Live Action, Director of Photography, Joel Lipton.

-Dr. 90210 (2020-)
+Dr. 90210 (2020–)

 E! revived the series with an all-female surgeon cast that premiered on September 28, 2020.
 E! says that they are "a new squad of women redefining age-old beauty standards."
-The show is produced by Entertainment One and is broadcast on basic cable networks E! and streaming platforms Hulu Live, Sling and E! on Demand.
+The show is produced by Entertainment One and is broadcast on basic cable networks E! and streaming platforms Hulu Live, Sling, and E! on Demand.

 Each episode is approximately one hour long.
 Each episode features three of the four surgeons as they tackle challenging plastic surgery problems such as massive breast reduction, facial plastic surgery, breast reconstruction, cyst removals, mommy makeover and vaginal reconstruction.

-The show's lineup in the 2020 revival of the series are Dr. Kelly Killeen, Dr. Michelle Lee, Dr. Cat Begovic, and Dr. Suzanne Quardt.
+The show's lineup in the 2020 revival of the series are doctors Kelly Killeen, Michelle Lee, Cat Begovic, and Suzanne Quardt.